 - Boost seasonal sales figures with special events and offers

-If you work in retail marketing, then you are probably already familiar with the Instagram platform.
+If you work in retail marketing, then you are probably already familiar with Instagram.
 It’s intensely visual, with a relatively young and wealthy audience.
-And over the last 12 months or so, Instagram developers have started to add more and more features for brands to monetize and advertize.
+And over the last 12 months or so, Instagram developers have started to add more and more features for brands to monetize and advertise.

 But not everyone has taken advantage of these features.
-Of course, you can do quite a lot on Instagram by simply using it as a channel to broadcast news and products, like this example:
+Of course, you can do quite a lot on Instagram by simply using it as a channel to broadcast news and products, like in the following example: